marcushuewitt/ClassNotes/Class03/README.md

 NOTE: We will note be covering every method and operation you can do with Turtle graphics.
 For a full description of all the available features found in the turtle module, see the official documentation [here](https://docs.python.org/3.7/library/turtle.html?highlight=turtle)

 Now, move to the bottom of the screen and do [Exercise02](#exercise02) and [Exercise03](#exercise03)

-# Class work

-## Exercises

-Exercises are not marked.
-They are an opportunity for you to practice the material from class while getting support from the professor and peers.

->NOTE1: If you get stuck, you can reach out to fellow students and the professor.
-You will benefit most from this exercise is you first try on your own before seeking help.
-Trying to work through issues is how you develop your problem solving skills.

->NOTE2: I will be looking for evidence that you've completed the exercises when determining your final class participation grade and repository management grade.